-Early Bird: Enrol by 15 March 2018 to receive a 15% discount!
+Early Bird: Enrol by 6 February 2019 to receive a 10% discount!

 The Declaration on Human Rights Defenders adopted by the United Nations on 9 December 1998 marked a historic achievement in the struggle toward better protection of those at risk for carrying out legitimate human rights activities.
 It is the first UN instrument that recognises the importance and legitimacy of the work of human rights defenders, as well as their need for better protection.
 Following the adoption of the UN Declaration, a number of initiatives were taken at the international and regional level, such as the mandate of the UN Special Rapporteur on human rights defenders, the mandate of the Special Rapporteur of the African Commission on Human and Peoples' Rights on human rights defenders, the Human Rights Defenders Unit of the Inter-American Commission on Human Rights, and the European Union Guidelines on human rights defenders.
 However, despite such achievements much still remains to be done.

 The School on Human Rights Defenders presents a twofold focus.
 Firstly, it reviews a cross-section of instruments, policies and coordination mechanisms that have been devised to protect and facilitate the work of human rights defenders.
 This will be done with the involvement of Protect Defenders and Front Line and/or other major civil society organisations working in this area.
 Secondly, the School explores possibilities for reinforcing the work of human rights defenders through a targeted engagement with international, regional and national human rights mechanisms as well as civil society organisations operative in areas intersecting with the work of local human rights defenders.
 Particular attention will be devoted to contexts of imminent threat to human rights, notably conflict and post-conflict situations and situations of repressive governance, as well as sexual and gender-based violence.